beekai-oss/react-simple-animate/README.md

 Features:

  - Simple animation from inline style A to style B
+ - Support will mount and unmount (New)
  - Make animation toggle easy
  - In-built delay animation mechanism
- - Tiny size 3,878 bytes (before Gzip)
+ - Tiny size without other dependency

 ## Install